misev/arw_compressor/README.md

 These tools can losslessly compress and decompress a Sony ARW (RAW) image file.

-INSTALLATION
+# INSTALLATION

-First, compile the C stuff:
+First, compile the binaries:

- $ gcc -O3 -march=native -o arw_encode arw_encode.c
- $ gcc -O3 -march=native -o dcraw_hack dcraw.c -lm
+    make

-Then, ensure that you have JPEG XL (https://jpeg.org/jpegxl/) and the binaries above in your $PATH.
+Then, ensure that you have [JPEG XL](https://jpeg.org/jpegxl/) and the binaries above in your $PATH.
 You'll also need ImageMagick's convert, as well as some standard tools like sha256sum and tar (see *.sh for details).

-USAGE
+# USAGE

 To compress, use
  $ arw_compress.sh filename.ARW